PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 analysis that is appropriate for that Component, while providing the opportunity to test and explore how they interact with one another in a single System.

+The figure below provides an example of the kinds of Components and Compositions that are available in PsyNeuLink, and some that are planned for future inclusion.
+The `QuickReference` provides a more detailed overview of PsyNeuLink objects and its other facilities.
+In the sections that follow, the Sampler provides some examples of how these are used to construct models in PsyNeuLink.

 .. _BasicsSampler_GrandView_Figure:

 .. figure:: _static/Grandview_With_System_fig.svg